 - Protect the flammable liquids inside the cabinet from damage

 - Provide segregation between incompatible substances

-- In the case of a fire, allow time for people to escape or use firefighting equipment to contain the fire.
+- Protect the flammable liquids in the event of a fire, allowing enough time for staff to escape or firefighting equipment to be used for fire containment

-If a flammable liquids storage cabinet is constructed from a combustible material such as plastic or wood, it will lack the ability to adequately protect the workplace from the risks associated with flammable liquids.
-The factors that make wooden and plastic flammable liquids storage cabinets unsafe are outlined in more detail below.
+If a flammable liquids storage cabinet is constructed from a combustible material — such as plastic or wood — it will lack the ability to adequately protect the workplace from the risks associated with flammable liquids.

 - Contain flammable liquids spills

 - Segregate flammable liquids from other incompatible substances

 If flammable liquids spilled inside a wooden cabinet, the cabinet would not have the ability to contain the flammable liquid.
 The flammable liquid would seep through the wood and into the workplace.
 Uncontained flammable liquid spills increase the risk of slip and fall incidents.
 They can also spark fires or explosions if they meet an ignition source.